-The man shook my hand before I gestured at the three others.
-"This is Garrett Becket, lead guitar, Luca Knight, bassist and Shane Oliver, drums."
+The man shook my hand, nearly crushing my fingers, before I gestured to the three others.
+“This is Garrett Becker, lead guitar, Luca Knight, bassist and Shane Oliver, drums.”

-I offered the man a smile but he just grunted in response.
+I tried offering the guy a smile but he just grunted in response.

 “Sound check is in ten minutes.
 Don’t be late.”
 And just as fast as he showed up, he was gone.